Phazorknight/Cogito/docs/manual.rst

 Light Meter Attribute
 ~~~~~~~~~~~~~~~~~~~~~

 This new attribute actually measures how much light the player is exposed to by checking the average luminance of the current player position.
 As this heavily depends on your scene, you will most likely need to tweak the min/max values within this attribute and it's script.
 Please note that this calculation is somewhat performance hungry, so use with caution.
+It is currently set to only update when the player moves to improve performance, but you might want to also update on certain events (like when the player interacts with anything).

 Sanity Attribute
 ~~~~~~~~~~~~~~~~